Dennis Chmelensky - Teaching

 Moving to Germany

-Are you an opera singer thingking about moving to Germany?
+Are you an opera singer thinking about moving to Germany?
 Then this guide is for you!
 My wife and I moved to Germany in 2022 to chase our dreams as professional musicians.
 This guide provides practical tips on topics including how to find housing and work, and how to overcome challenges you might encounter along the way.

 Podcast Launching Soon